 When it comes to something we're supposed to drink eight glasses of a day, those toxins can add up.

 I currently use an AquaTru Reverse Osmosis countertop system.
 I like it a lot, but I also paid over $300 for it, and it requires electricity.
-When it dies, my next water filter will be an Epic Pure Filter Dispenser (currently less than $70).
+When it dies, my next water filter will be an Epic Pure Filter Dispenser.
 I have purchased several of Epic's filter bottles for travel, backcountry adventures, and as gifts, and I've been super impressed with both the quality and the customer service.

-I really like the "Pure" filter pitchers and filter dispensers from Epic, because the “Pure” model actually filters out fluoride and chlorine– two known thyroid-disrupting chemicals that most filter pitchers DO NOT filter out.
-The Epic Pure filter pitcher and dispenser are also highly affordable compared to expensive reverse osmosis systems, and you can get an additional 20% OFF with the code HYPOCHEF.
+I really like the Pure line from Epic, because the “Pure” model actually filters out fluoride and chlorine– two known thyroid-disrupting chemicals that most filter pitchers DO NOT filter out.
+Their products are also relatively affordable compared to expensive reverse osmosis systems, and you can get an additional 20% OFF with the code HYPOCHEF.

 - For elimination-phase AIP, leading experts consider it okay to use gluten-free vanilla extract for recipes that are heated (most of the alcohol cooks off).